Blue (Joni Mitchell album): History

-In 1979 Mitchell reflected, "The Blue album, there's hardly a dishonest note in the vocals.
+In 1979, Mitchell reflected, "The Blue album, there's hardly a dishonest note in the vocals.
 At that period of my life, I had no personal defenses.
 I felt like a cellophane wrapper on a pack of cigarettes.
 I felt like I had absolutely no secrets from the world and I couldn't pretend in my life to be strong.
 Or to be happy.
 But the advantage of it in the music was that there were no defenses there either."

 Mitchell continued to use alternate tunings on her guitar to allow easier access to augmented chords and notes in unexpected combinations.
 Due to the stark and bare revelations in the album, when it was first played for Kris Kristofferson he is reported to have commented, "Joni!
 Keep something to yourself!"

 Critical reception and legacy

 Today, Blue is generally regarded by music critics as one of the greatest albums of all time, with Mitchell's songwriting and compositions being frequent areas of praise.
 In January 2000, The New York Times chose Blue as one of the 25 albums that represented "turning points and pinnacles in 20th-century popular music".

 Jason Ankeny of AllMusic describes Blue as "the quintessential confessional singer/songwriter album".
 Praising the songs as "raw nerves, tales of love and loss etched with stunning complexity", Ankeny concludes writing "Unrivaled in its intensity".
 The writers of Pitchfork gave the album a perfect 10-out-of-10 rating, calling it "possibly the most gutting break-up album ever made".

+In 2004, Mark Richardson of Pitchfork wrote: "There are two ways to hear Blue.
+The first is as a historical document.
+If you are white, middle-class, and liberal—and, especially, if the spirit of the feminist movement had touched someone in your family—then Blue encapsulates your mindset in the ’70s.
+Kids who grew up on “Sesame Street” with Free to Be...
+You and Me on the hi-fi heard Blue wafting upstairs when Mom and Dad had friends over and the living room started to reek of that funny smoke.
+This was the perfect hippie comedown record for those young adults with families who wanted to move on to more serene and comfortable bohemianism.
+But aside from its historical markers, Blue is a fine stripped-down record with extremely solid songwriting—despite the occasionally cringe-worthy lyric.
+In this way, Blue is like a companion to Bob Dylan’s Blood on the Tracks—a confessional album very much of its time that endures on the strength of fantastic melodies and musical simplicity."

-Blue was included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.
-Based on Blues appearances in professional rankings and listings, the aggregate website Acclaimed Music lists it as 4th most acclaimed album of 1971, the 16th most acclaimed album of the 1970s and the 49th most acclaimed album in history.
+Blue was included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die and ranked No. 18 on Apple Music’s 100 Best Albums list in 2024.